terrancemacgregor/kanbanmanifesto/README.md

 # kanbanmanifesto
-This is the Kanban Manifesto site
+This site is automatically deployed based on the deploy_to_bucket in S3. deploy_to_bucket:kanbanmanifesto.org

-deploy_to_bucket:kanbanmanifesto.org